MarloneA/Bright_Events/README.md

 # API reference

+The api documentation is hosted as the homepage of the application.
+Reference material for the API can be found at [API](https://brightevents.docs.apiary.io)

+## Live Application
+This API is hosted [here](https://andela-brightevents.herokuapp.com/) on [heroku](heroku.com)

 # Contribute

-The API is built using Python Flask, the project file can be found inside the /app directory.
+The API is built using Python Flask, the project file can be found inside the app directory.
 Go  through the Installation process above then Open a pull request with your improvements on development branch.

 # License